-Gastrografin
+Laxatives and Gastrografin

-We will give you a liquid called Gastrografin to drink at set times on the day before your test.
-This has a mild laxative effect.
+We will give you a liquid called Gastrografin to drink at set times on the two days before your test.
 It is also a dye (contrast medium) that contains iodine and it helps to clearly show your colon on the scan.
-You may need to go to the bathroom more after the first dose so make sure you are close to a toilet.
+In addition, you will be given a laxative (Citrafleet) to take over the two days.
+You may need to go to the bathroom more after taking this so make sure you are close to a toilet.

-The Special diet preparation instructions below explain how and when to take the Gastrografin.
+The Special diet preparation instructions below explain how and when to take both the laxative and the Gastrografin.

-If any of the following apply to you, do not take Gastrografin and contact us on 020 3299 3361:
+If any of the following apply to you, do not begin the preparation and contact us on 020 3299 3361 or 020 3299 4909:

-- you have ever had an allergic reaction to x-ray dye (contrast medium) containing iodine - you are allergic to sodium amidotrizoate or meglumine amidotrizoate - you have a condition caused by too much thyroid hormone, such as hyperthyroidism (overactive thyroid)
+- you have ever had an allergic reaction to x-ray dye (contrast medium) containing iodine - you are allergic to sodium amidotrizoate or meglumine amidotrizoate - you have a condition called overactive thyroid (hyperthyroidism) - you have been diagnosed with a fluid/electrolyte imbalance - you regularly choke or cough when swallowing fluids